Nikunj-Gupta/Planning-Multiple-Epidemic-Interventions-with-Reinforcement-Learning/README.md

 PyTorch implementation of the paper:

-- Title: Planning Multiple Epidemic Interventions with Reinforcement Learning
+- **Title**: Planning Multiple Epidemic Interventions with Reinforcement Learning
 <!-- - Authors:  -->
 <!-- - Conference:  -->
 <!-- - More details:  -->